gorda/istio.io/content/en/docs/tasks/traffic-management/ingress/secure-ingress-mount/index.md

     $ openssl x509 -req -days 365 -CA example.com.crt -CAkey example.com.key -set_serial 0 -in httpbin.example.com.csr -out httpbin.example.com.crt
     {{< /text >}}

-## Configure a TLS ingress gateway with a file mount-based approach
+## Configure a TLS ingress gateway with a file mount-based approach{#configure-a-TLS-ingress-gateway-with-a-file-mount-based-approach}

 In this section you configure an ingress gateway with port 443 to handle HTTPS traffic.
 You first create a secret with a certificate and a private key.
 The